Quantum Security: Strategies for a Post-Quantum World

 Prepping Your Business for Quantum Computing

 While still largely theoretical in many aspects, once it does become "real," it may be too late.
 Defense-in-depth still remains true.
+There is a strong change your executive team is already hearing scary stories about the "disastrous effects that quantum computing will bring, so it's a good idea to start having these conversations in your companies.

 How should you think about applying defense-in-depth practices to quantum security?
 Here are a few things you can do to get yourself prepared as a cybersecurity organization:

-Educate stakeholders - Raise awareness among decision-makers about the importance of quantum security and the need for investment in quantum-resistant solutions.
+• Educate stakeholders - Raise awareness among decision-makers about the importance of quantum security and the need for investment in quantum-resistant solutions.

-Focus on a data protection strategy - discover and manage all keys, leverage various methods of de-valuing data (tokenization), and have an accurate inventory of your data
+• Focus on a data protection strategy - discover and manage all keys, leverage various methods of de-valuing data (tokenization), and have an accurate inventory of your data.

-Evaluate your scope - inventory the cryptographic risks across your organization and 3rd parties (i.e., find out where there are weaker key lengths or algorithms used)
+• Evaluate your scope - inventory the cryptographic risks across your organization and 3rd parties (i.e., find out where there are weaker key lengths or algorithms used).

-Data retention - ensure policies and procedures are in place to destroy confidential data once records are no longer required
+• Data retention - ensure policies and procedures are in place to destroy confidential data once records are no longer required.

-Collaborate with experts: Engage with industry leaders and researchers in quantum computing and security to facilitate the development and implementation of cutting-edge solutions.
+• Collaborate with experts: Engage with industry leaders and researchers in quantum computing and security to facilitate the development and implementation of cutting-edge solutions.

-Quantum threats mapped to STRIDE
+Quantum Threats Mapped to STRIDE

+Threat model out what the risks might be.
 If you're not familiar with Threat Modeling, it can be best described as:

 A structured representation of all the information that affects the security of an application.
 In essence, it is a view of the application and its environment through the lens of security